 Heat pump installation form

-Our role is to give you help and advice and make sure your electricity supply is ready and safe for connecting a heat pump.
-Depending on your circumstances, your installer will either be able to connect your heat pump straight away and notify us, or we will need to complete some work first.
+Our role is to offer advice and make sure your electricity supply is ready for a heat pump.
+Your installer will either be able to connect your heat pump straight away and notify us, or we will need to complete some work first.

-Alternatively, if your device does not meet our Smart Connect criteria or if you’re installing multiple devices at you property, your installer can download and complete the notification form below and send it back to us at MBXemail@example.com
+If your device does not meet the Smart Connect criteria - or if you’re having multiple devices installed - your installer should use the form and send it to MBXfirstname.lastname@example.org

 Before submitting your form, please ask your installer to make sure the proposed new heat pump is registered on the ENA's heat pump database.
 Guidance for installers is available here.